A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 9}

-Note that the destination accumulator ([%0] / d_tmem) is not a standard GPU register.
-It points to TMEM (Tensor Memory), a specialized on-chip memory space used to hold accumulated matrix results without blowing up register pressure.
+The destination accumulator ([%0] / d_tmem) is not a standard GPU register.
+It points to TMEM (Tensor Memory), a specialized on-chip memory space for accumulated matrix results.

 Double-buffered main loop

-To maximize performance, the memory fetches (TMA) and the math (MMA) must happen simultaneously.
-The baseline does this with a two-stage software pipeline.
+The baseline overlaps memory fetches (TMA) and math (MMA) with a two-stage software pipeline.

 1for (int k_iter = 0; k_iter < num_k_iters; k_iter++) {